vincedwin/vec-portfolio/README.md

 building portfolio websites for my clients mainly focusing on UI/ UX.

 # Purpose
-To demonstrate GSAP use case, for visual presentation.
+For visual impression and to demonstrate GSAP use case.

 ## Navegation
 Main Intro demo